robrix/starlight/README.md

 Run `script/repl` to load the project (both library & executable) into the REPL.
 In the REPL, `:main` will launch the game.

-Alternatively, `cabal run exe:starlight` will launch the game.
+Alternatively, `cabal run starlight` will launch the game.

 ## Controls